 Senior Portfolio

-Seniors graduating with a major in Spanish Studies, French and Francophone Studies, Italian, Classical Studies, or International Language-Business will create a portfolio during their senior year.
+Seniors graduating with a major in Spanish Studies, French and Francophone Studies, Italian, Classical Studies, and International Language Business will create a portfolio during their senior year that will be submitted to their advisor in the World Languages and Cultures Department.

 What is a portfolio?